dgreif/ring/homebridge/README.md

 Add the `Ring` platform in your homebridge `config.json` file.

+### Easiest Configuration

+For the best experience setting up this plugin, please use [homebridge-config-ui-x](https://www.npmjs.com/package/homebridge-config-ui-x).
+It will walk you through linking your account without any cli tools or storing your email/password.

 ### Basic Configuration

 If you _do not have_ 2fa enabled, this is all that you need to get up and running.
 It will enable all devices from Ring and no other configuration is required.
 [See below](https://github.com/dgreif/ring/tree/master/homebridge#camera-setup) for instructions to add cameras to HomeKit.